vineetasharma/soundcloud-node-api/README.md

 ```

-### User APIs: By using user APIs you can access all the resources of User.
+### User APIs:
+ By using user, APIs you can access all the resources of User.
 ##### Get All Users of SoundCloud
 ```javascript
 soundCloud.user.getAllUsers(function (err, result) {